ortus-boxlang/boxlang-docs/language/strings.md

 ## Character Extractions

-In Adobe 2021+ and Lucee server, you can reference characters in a string stream via their position in the string using array syntax: `varname[ position ]`.
+You can reference characters in a string stream via their position in the string using array syntax: `varname[ position ]`.
 Please note that string and array positions in BoxLang start at 1 and not 0.

 ```javascript
 name = "luis";
 writeoutput( name[ 1 ] ) => will produce l
 ```

-Adobe has taken this further, and you can use negative indices to get characters from the end backward:
+You can use negative indices to get characters from the end backward:

 ```javascript
 name = "luis";